-Xopero allows to create a PostgreSQL backup without additional components installed.
-To configure a valid backup set, you need rights to database server.
+Xopero allows you to create PostgreSQL backup without additional components installed.
+To configure valid backup set, you need rights to database server.

 Supported versions from 9.0 and above.

 Creating backup set

 To create the PostgreSQL database backup set you need to open Xopero and run the Backup set wizard by clicking on New backup set button in My backup sets tab.

 In the Backup set wizard mark Advanced copy and select PostgreSQL from dropdown list.
 Don’t forget to define the backup set name.